JIGGERY-POKERY/ˈdʒɪɡərɪˈpəʊkərɪ/

-It’s not so much found these days, though it is a delightful word for describing underhand practices.
+It’s not so much found these days, though it is a delightful word for describing underhand practices or dishonest manipulation of individuals for personal profit.
 People also mean by it some form of trickery, especially the arcane manipulation required to make an item of technical equipment work the way you want it to (“most handsets need some jiggery-pokery to be Apple compatible”; “it may lead to copied games running straight from the DVD without the need for any further jiggery pokery”).

 The word appears at the end of the nineteenth century and is first recorded in Wiltshire and Oxfordshire dialect.
 The English Dialect Dictionary quotes an Oxford example, “I was fair took in with that fellow’s jiggery-pokery over that pony.”
 The experts are sure that it actually comes from a Scots phrase of the seventeenth century, joukery-pawkery.